cockroachdb/docs/v22.1/monitor-cockroachdb-kubernetes.md

     The changes will be rolled out to each pod.

-1. See the log files on a pod:
+1. See the log files available on a pod:

     {% include_cached copy-clipboard.html %}
     ~~~ shell